This post was most recently updated on January 11th, 2019.

 This query basically returns you all web or site home pages with their titles, paths and all available usage properties.
-As a result, you get something like this (example is a home page of a site):
+As a result, you get something like this (example is a home/welcome page of a SharePoint Site):

 You can get the unique views (supposedly, only one per user, but this is probably more like one per sticky session and not actually user-related at all) by appending “UniqueUsers” or “Unique” at the end of the property name.
 More precisely, for all the other properties, append “UniqueUsers”, but for month-related properties, append “Unique”.

 So, the total list of all properties is something like this:

 It’s kind of weird how inconsistent this naming is just in general… But hey, it’s SharePoint :)

 Here’s the list with explanations and example values (I’m omitting the Unique-versions to keep it concise):

 |Property Name||Collection time scope||Example value in a typical situation (intranet for a small organization, observation day: Wednesday in September)||Explanation|

 |ViewsLast1Days||Non-cumulative; just the value for one day.||351||Views of the last full day – in our case, Tuesday.|

 |ViewsLast2Days||375||Views of the day before the last full day, so in our case, Monday.|

 |ViewsLast3Days||15||Views of the day before; in our case, Sunday.|